ajueid/CosmiXs/README.md

 * Generate the spectra for DM masses from 100 TeV to 1 PeV.
 * Add a code snippet to quickly plot the spectra and perform comparisons.
+* Add a code snippet to obtain the spectra for a decaying DM.
 * Generate the spectra for the off-shell $W_L W_L, W_T W_T, Z_L Z_L$ and $Z_T Z_T$

 ## Citations